ISNIT0/jquery.listify/README.md

-# jquery.listify
+# jquery.tabify
-Easily convert selects to option lists.
+Easily add tabs to your page.